kubernetes/enhancements/keps/sig-scheduling/5471-enable-sla-based-scheduling/README.md

 - **Alpha Restrictions**: When `TaintTolerationComparisonOperators=false`, the API server rejects pods using the new operators.

 - **Strict Validation**: Unlike existing `Equal`/`Exists` operators which accept any string values, numeric operators require valid integer strings.
 This may catch existing invalid configurations.

-- **Leading Zeros Validation**: The API validation will reject taint and toleration values that contain leading zeros (e.g., `"0950"`, `"007"`) when used with numeric operators (`Lt`, `Gt`).
-This ensures consistent behavior and prevents the ambiguity between string and numeric interpretations.
-Only values without leading zeros are accepted (e.g., `"950"`, `"7"`).
-Zero `0` as a value is accepted though.

 - **Parsing Overhead**: Each taint/toleration match with numeric operators requires integer parsing.

 - Invalid taints meant to be used with the new comparison operators (e.g., `node.kubernetes.io/sla=95.5` and `node.kubernetes.io/version=1`) are not detected at admission time.